 Finally, both feet have found the griptape, and I’m in a solid riding position, ready for another trick.

 The board I’m using here is a double-kick deck I designed with caspers in mind.
 It has low kicktail angles to make it easier to stand on, and absolutely no concave, reducing the pain in the top of the foot.
-A good single kick deck with a decent sized flat nose and no concave would also be a good choice for this trick; although it will work with almost any setup, this will make your life a lot easier.
+A good single kick deck with a decent sized flat nose and no concave would also be a good choice for this trick; although it will work with almost any setup, a deck with no concave will make your life a lot easier.

 If you plan on doing a lot of caspers, it’s worth putting some griptape on the underside of the tail to make it a bit easier to stand on.
 I also highly recommend putting short woodscrews into the top of your board along the end of the tail.
 This will stop you wearing away the top of the board.
 Just don’t use them if you skate indoors a lot, as you’ll absolutely ruin a polished floor!